acorn-technology/react-and-rn-intro/tutorial/redux/README.md

     const a = {foo: 'foo', bar: 'bar'};
     const b = {...a, foo: 'haz'}; // {foo: 'haz', bar: 'bar'}

+Enough JavaScript mumbojumbo.
 Now, in order for the store to be able to update its state, it has to call the reducer.
 Let's pass it a reference to it.

     window.store = createStore(reducer);